lfp722/Euclidean-Vector/README.md

 This assignment will contribute 25% to your final mark.

-The assessment for the assignment recognizes the difficulty of the task, the importance of style, and the importance of appropriate use of programming methods (e.g. using while loops instead of a dozen if statements).
+The assessment for the assignment recognizes the difficulty of the task, the importance of style, and the importance of appropriate use of programming methods (e.g. using algorithms instead of a dozen if statements).

 <table class="table table-bordered table-striped">